Anyadike22/T5_Chatbot/README.md

 Contributions to improve the T5 Data Analytics Chatbot are welcome.
 Please feel free to submit pull requests or open issues to discuss proposed changes.

 ## License
-[Include your chosen license here]
+[MIT License]

 ## Acknowledgements
 - This project uses the Groq API for natural language processing.
-- Data sources: [List your data sources/providers here]
+- Data sources: [ Africa Infrastructure Development Index website ]